emarekica/js/super-mario-memory/mine/supermario-memory-notes.md

 -- app will be contained in the game div, so this file won't change at all

 **CSS**
+-- flex grid
+-- each card is 150x150px
+-- has background properties because we'll be adding the card images soon as background images -- will be adjusted as we add more features

+**JS**
+-- display 12 cards, each with a different value: create an array of objects, put it in the `cardsArray` variable.
+Each object will contain a name and an image

 source: [Tania Rascia's blogue](https://www.taniarascia.com/how-to-create-a-memory-game-super-mario-with-plain-javascript/)